As patients and caregivers ourselves, we have a pretty good idea how you feel right now

 As these diseases are so rare, we urge you to look for a specialist who treats pseudomyxoma peritonei and appendix cancers on a frequent and regular basis before you start any treatment.
 Our Specialists section of the website is there to help you with that.
 Before you go for your appointment, make sure that the specialist has access to your records and any blood tests or scans you already may have had done before your diagnosis.
 You may want to consult with more than one specialist but this will depend on where you live.
 It is not unusual to have to travel some distance for treatment as pseudomyxoma peritonei and appendix cancers really do need specialist care.

+Remember that you are not alone and there are resources and people who can help you through this journey.
 Our aim is to equip you with the information you need to actively take part in your care so you can feel confident in your care team and in your treatment choices.
 If you have any further questions, please get in touch.